1-finance-logo

 Near-term Outlook

-• The Industrial Sector Performance Index is expected to signal steady expansion through 2026, supported by domestic demand, government capital expenditure, and PLI-led capacity build-up in sectors such as electronics, renewables, and speciality manufacturing.
+• The Industrial Sector Performance Index is expected to signal steady expansion through 2026, supported by domestic demand, government capital expenditure, and PLI-led capacity build-up in sectors such as electronics, renewables, and specialty manufacturing.

 • With capacity utilisation trending near 75% and demand conditions improving, industries may begin incremental capacity expansion, particularly in metals, electronics, automobiles, and capital goods.